eXpServer/expserver.github.io/docs/guides/resources/linux-epoll.md

 - **0**: Creates the epoll instance without setting FD_CLOEXEC.
 In this case, the epoll file descriptor is inherited across fork() + exec(), which can unintentionally leak the instance into child processes.

-**In almost all applications—especially servers and multi-process programs—EPOLL_CLOEXEC should be used to avoid file descriptor leaks.**
+**In almost all applications, especially servers and multi-process programs, EPOLL_CLOEXEC should be used to avoid file descriptor leaks.**

 ### **Registering a File Descriptor with Epoll**: `epoll_ctl()`